mvolkmann/blog/src/next-js.md

 When a component needs to play both roles, it must be split into server and client components.
-Server components can render client components, but the opposite is not allowed.
+Typically server component render client components, but the opposite is also supported.

 For more detail, see {% aTargetBlank "https://nextjs.org/docs/getting-started/react-essentials",